 AI in test management is moving fast, so baseline features are no longer enough.
 Here is what a well-developed AI-powered solution should offer:

 Independent test management vendors control their own feature roadmap.
-This makes adopting newer AI capabilities far more practical than it is for Jira-dependent tools, which rely on Atlassian to lead development. aqua’s AI Copilot reads your project context and understands your test suite.
+This makes adopting newer AI capabilities far more practical than it is for Jira-dependent tools, which rely on Atlassian to lead development. aqua’s actana AI reads your project context and understands your test suite.
 At the same time, Zephyr’s SmartBear HaloAI, introduced in 2024, adds test step suggestions and no-code automation on Standard and Advanced tiers.
 Its scope, however, stays within automation workflows rather than broader QA analysis, such requirements-based generation.

 Test management is the core reason to compare these tools.
 Beyond creating and running tests, look for traceability, compliance logging, and flexible organisation: